bplmaps/lmec-main-site/content/projects/cartography-challenge/transportation-dreams.md

 | Cartographic design  | Does the submission follow reasonable design principles, or perhaps break with them in generative, exciting ways?
 Does the submission follow best practices in accessible design (e.g., colorblind readability)?            |
 | Educational capacity | Is the submission visually engaging for a wide range of learners from grade-school children to adults?
 Can it be effectively used in teaching and public education, especially for K-12 students?                                  |

-An application consists of the following material submitted by **Monday, December 19, 2022 at 10pm ET**:
+An application consists of the following material submitted by **Monday, December 19, 2023 at 10pm ET**:

-* One map that appropriately responds to the present submission cycle's topic, data, and challenge themes, including information about Boston's neighborhoods
+* One still (static) map that appropriately responds to the present submission cycle's topic, data, and challenge themes
 * The work should have a resolution of at least 300 dpi, and its print dimensions should be no smaller than 11 inches on the shorter side, and no larger than 30 inches on the longer side (uploads or URLs in TIFF format)
-* If not already present in the map, a single document including 1) a technical statement of not more than 300 words describing the workflow used to create the map and 2) a data bibliography (.doc, .pdf, or Markdown format)
+* If not already present in the map, a short technical statement of not more than 300 words describing the workflow used to create the map and a data bibliography
 * An indication of whether you would like your submission to be considered for accession into the [LMEC's Digital Collections](https://collections.leventhalmap.org) and licensed under a Creative Commons CC-0 or CC-BY 4.0 copyright (the LMEC reserves the right to request changes to submissions before they are accessioned into collections)

 Don't hesitate to [reach out to us](mailto:ispangler@leventhalmap.org) if you have any questions about the submission process.
 Applicants will be notified with results by January 19, 2023.